EvansWinner/awesome-line-editors/README.md

 ## qed

-QED was, it is said, written for an old 1960s machine using an old 1960s operating system.
+``qed`` (sometimes written QED)  was, it is said, written for an old 1960s machine using an old 1960s operating system.
 Various later versions appeared and eventually it was re implemented in c, and there is a version on GitHub called [qed-new](https://github.com/phonologus/qed-new) with Unicode support which will compile and run,